-The break-out screw terminals on the right hand side of the board provide the user with access to all unused Parallel Port I/O (except A axis STEP and DIR).
-The I/O may be used for software driven functions such as limit switches, home switches, E-STOP switches, spindle motor enable, coolant pump enable, etc. The stepper driver board plays NO role in the processing of these signals other than to provide a place to access them.
+The break-out screw terminals provide the user with access to all unused Parallel Port I/O. The I/O may be used for software driven functions such as limit switches, home switches, E-STOP switches, spindle motor enable, coolant pump enable, etc. The stepper driver board play NO role in the processing of these signals other than to provide a place to access them.
 Refer to your software package to properly setup and use function similar to the ones listed above.
-The Numbers on the board next to the screw terminals (i.e. P10, P12...) represent the Parallel Port Pin number (DB25 pin number).